psam21/ncoin/docs/nc-nip-kind-implementation-matrix.md

 ### Travel, Meetups

-- **Status**: Not Started - no implementation
+- **Status**: Removed/Not Started - features deprecated or not implemented
+- Travel route removed from application
-- Planned features for future releases
+- Meetups planned for future releases
 - No code, no UI, no services

 ### Explore & Contribute